Honeywell forecasts growth in corporate jet sales

 Sales of corporate jets have traditionally closely tracked growth in corporate profits -- when times were good, companies invested in aircraft; when conditions worsened, they pulled back.
 That cycle played out in the last recession, with orders falling sharply in 2008 and 2009, then steadying.

-The current wave of third-quarter corporate earnings reports has largely showed a decline in profit among companies in the Standard & Poor's 500 index .SPX, with analysts expecting the group's collective earnings to fall 1.9 percent in the quarter, according to Thomson Reuters I/B/E/S.
+The current wave of third-quarter corporate earnings reports has largely showed a decline in profit among companies in the Standard & Poor’s 500 index, with analysts expecting the group’s collective earnings to fall 1.9 percent in the quarter, according to Thomson Reuters I/B/E/S.

 Wilson, however, argued that with North America representing just 53 percent of expected corporate jet demand over the next five years, the correlation between U.S. corporate profits and jet sales may not be as strong as in prior cycles.